richchapler/AzureSolutionsDocumentation/docs/wip/DataExplorer_Delta.md

 ### **Special Pre-Requisite: Git Installation and Configuration**

-For the pipeline to commit and push generated `.kql` files to the repository, Git must be installed and properly configured on the agent machine.
+For the pipeline to commit and push generated `.kql` files to the repository, **Git must be installed and properly configured** on the agent machine.

+---

 #### **1️⃣ Verify if Git is Installed**
 Run the following command:
 ```powershell
 where.exe git
 ```
-If no output is returned, Git is not installed.
+If no output is returned, Git is **not installed**.

+---

 #### **2️⃣ Install Git**
+Install Git using **winget**:
 ```powershell
 winget install --id Git.Git --source winget --accept-package-agreements --accept-source-agreements
 ```